Oral Pathology

 • Feel for lumps or enlarged glands in both sides of the neck and under the lower jaw

-Make an appointment with Dr. Weinstein if you detect any of the following:
+Make an appointment with us if you detect any of the following:

 • White patches of the oral tissues